-What is the Rutgers Bankruptcy Pro Bono Project?
+What is the Bankruptcy Pro Bono Project?
 The Rutgers Bankruptcy Pro Bono Project first began operations during the fall of 1993.
 The Project was created in response to concerns raised by Judge Judith H. Wizmur and Judge William Gindin of the United States Bankruptcy Court for the District of New Jersey regarding the availability of adequate representation to indigent and other pro se filers.
-Since its inception, the Project has interviewed 1,971 clients.
-Over the last two school semesters alone, the Project has accepted 111 out of 112 prospective clients.
+In 2014, the Project was renamed the Hon.
+Judith H. Wizmur Bankruptcy Pro Bono Project at Rutgers School of Law - Camden in honor of Judge Wizmur's many contributions.
+Since its inception, the

+Project has interviewed over 2,000 clients.